ShivaRJ21/color_aimbot/README.md

 - psutil

-You can install them by running the following command in your terminal:
+You can install them by running the following command in your terminal
 ```bash
 pip install -r requirements.txt
 ```

-## How to Run the Script:
+## How to Run the Script
 Run aimbot.py silently using the following command:
 ```bash
 pythonw.exe aimbot.py
 ```

-## Functioning:
+## Functioning
 Aimbot triggers with Right Click

 Middle-Mouse button to end the Script